towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 This applies when playing or emulating as a Gameboy Color game.
 It's assumed you are using a modern backlit screen with no other color correction.
 Under these stated conditions, the colors will be highly saturated.
 Press SELECT at the copyright screen when the game first boots.
 This will fix the saturated colors.
+Changing the destination code of the rom header to 00 (JP) defaults this to ON and pressing SELECT turns it OFF.
+Use Gameboy Rom Analyzer to change the destination code (https://www.romhacking.net/utilities/1343/).

 **Change the Audio Type**
 Updated Audio mixing has been ported over from Pokemon Yellow.